What is an event monitor?

-An event recorder is a small device about the size of a deck of cards that is designed to record the heart’s rhythm.
-Event monitoring is very similar to Holter monitoring and is often done for the same reasons.
+The event recorder is a small device about the size of a deck of cards that is designed to record the heart’s rhythm.
+Event monitoring is very similar to Holter monitoring.
+It is often done for the same reasons: to track symptoms such as fast heart rhythms, dizziness and chest pain.
 However, rather than recording continuously, an event monitor only records a heart rhythm when your child feels symptoms and pushes a button on the event monitor.

 Reveal Loop Recorder

 Event monitoring is used to observe the heart’s rhythm at specific times.
-In general, it is used when somebody feels palpitations (fast heart rhythms or skipping beats).
-The event monitor allows the doctor to see if there is anything unusual about the heart rhythm at the times that your child is feeling those symptoms.
+In general, it is used when somebody feels fast heart rhythms or skipping beats (palpitations).
+The event monitor allows the doctor to see if there is anything unusual about the heart rhythm when your child feels those symptoms.

-When your child feels a symptom, such as chest pain, dizziness or heart palpitations, she or an adult pushes a button on the event monitor recorder.
-The device records a “snapshot” of your child’s heart rhythm for a minute or two.
+When your child feels a symptom, such as chest pain, dizziness or heart palpitations, they record it by pushing a button on the event monitor recorder.
+The device records a “snapshot” of your child’s heart rhythm for a minute or 2.
 Your child will not feel anything from the device while it’s recording.

 How long does it take?

 Your child will wear the monitor for up to a month at a time.
 Each month requires the doctor to place a new order, so please contact the Heart Center office (206-987-2015) if you would like to continue the test.